Tips for Handling Your Eminent Domain Case Alone

-- Research case law to ensure that all the damages to your property are ones the law allows you to be paid for.
-North Carolina law is not written in favor of property owners, and there are many ways a property may be damaged that the condemning agency is not required to pay for.
+- Research case law to try to ensure that all the damages to your property are ones the law allows you to be paid for.
+Note: North Carolina law is not written in favor of property owners, and there are many ways a property may be damaged that the condemning agency is not required to pay for.

 - Select a jury, trying to avoid potential jurors that could torpedo your arguments.